CI-Dominik/pp1-geocaching/README.md

 ## **ACCESSIBILITY**

 ### Lighthouse testing
-* Lighthouse testing was used to determine the site's proberties regarding performance, accessibility, best practices and SEO.
+* Lighthouse testing was used to determine the site's performance, accessibility, best practices and SEO.
 Special emphasis was layed on performance and accessibility to provide a great user experience for every visitor, no matter the device or conditions.<br>

 **Frontpage**